-Because I was specific that time, you can easily comprehend—from looking at those figures—the number of my clients who get interviews, and how many end up employed.
+Because I was specific at that time, you can easily comprehend—from looking at those figures—the number of my clients who get interviews, and how many end up employed.
 This is the information that a job seeker needs—not something vague such as how I have “helped a lot of people.”

 Quantify your information

 Now you know how important it is to quantify.
 Vague statements mean nothing.
 Numbers do.
 So talk about hard, real numbers.
-How many problems did you solve in any given day?
+How many problems did you solve on any given day?
 How many sales calls did you take?
 How long did it take you to complete a project?
 What was the projected budget for the project, and how much under did you come in?